Sebastianhju/Runeterra-5e/Species.md

 **Arcane Adept**: You are proficient in the Arcana skill.

 **Glamor**: In less enlightened parts of the world, a yordle's appearance could seem frightening or unnatural to mortals.
 Fortunately, they are adept at blending in, and often protected by a kind of supernatural glamour.
-You know the disguise self cantrip, and can use it at will.
+You know the disguise self spell, and can cast it at will.

 ---